 I've been thrilled with using this grinder with my aeropress (I do it inverted), a little half & half, and then topping it off with a blanket of foam which is crazy-easy thanks to my adoption of ultra-filtered milk (read more at

 Update: I bought myself a fancy but simple milk foamer for Christmas that heats whatever you put in there to whatever temperature you choose.
 It has a latte mixer head and a cappuccino mixer head—I’ve been on a milky tea kick this winter so I’ve just been basically letting it serve as kettle and frother in one and have just stuck with the latte attachment.
 Looking forward to hot cocoa.

 I tend to nurse my hot beverages, so I use one of my

-I've also started using the whisk for "golden milk" because it was recommended that I try to get more turmeric into my diet.
+I've also started using the baby whisk for "golden milk" because it was recommended that I try to get more turmeric into my diet.
 I've been using this mix, which is great, but even with my magical whisk, the last few gulps require a little more aggressive swishing in my mug to get the last bit of grit out of there.

-I don't have a way to make coffee for a crowd, but for hot beverages like cider, I recommend the
+I don't currently have a way to make coffee for a crowd, but for hot beverages like cider, I recommend the